- SMP Forms

 Second semester of junior year:

-- Narrow your choice to one or two topics
+- Narrow your choice to three topics

 - Discuss and develop your topic ideas with faculty members who might be good mentors.